Juan José Castelli: Carlotism

 Castelli won Paroissien's acquittal by invoking the doctrine of the retroversion of the sovereignty of the people, which claimed that the Spanish American lands were a personal possession of the King of Spain but not a Spanish colony.
 That approach was already old, and it was used to legislate in both districts, but in this context Castelli argued that neither the Council of Regency or any other power of Spain—other than the rightful King—had authority over Spanish America.
 Castelli said that "the will of the people of Spain is not enough to bring the Indies to obedience".
 Under these premises, Castelli argued successfully that the regency offered to the sister of the captive king, while not denying the legitimacy of Ferdinand VII, was not an act of treason, but a legitimate political project that should be resolved by the Spanish American people without the intervention of the peninsular Spanish.

 On 1 January 1809, Martín de Álzaga rallied most peninsular battalions to Plaza de Mayo and attempted a mutiny against Liniers.
 A few criollos, such as Mariano Moreno, laid their hopes for independence in this attempt, but most did not.
 The battalions still faithful to Liniers – the Regiment of Patricians, the other criollo battalions, and the remaining peninsular ones – conquered the Plaza and ordered the mutinying forces to withdraw.
 Castelli supported Liniers, accusing Álzaga of independentism.
 Though Castelli was himself an independentist, and had also sought to remove Liniers, he opposed Álzaga for other reasons: Álzaga was hoping to maintaining the social dominance of the peninsulares over the criollos once the viceroy, who opposed his interests, was deposed. Álzaga was defeated, and the power of the criollos was increased: Sentenach and Álzaga were banished to Carmen de Patagones and the Spanish militias who attempted the coup were disbanded.

 A new viceroy, Baltasar Hidalgo de Cisneros, arrived in July to replace Liniers, and the independentist group did not agree on how to react.
 Castelli proposed a resumption of Álzaga's idea of creating a governing Junta, but not headed by the Spanish.
-Belgrano insisted on the plan to appoint Charlotte as regent of a constitutional monarchy, and Rodriguez Peña proposed a military coup, with or without Liniers at the head.
+Belgrano insisted on the plan to appoint Carlota as regent of a constitutional monarchy, and Rodriguez Peña proposed a military coup, with or without Liniers at the head.
 They finally accepted the perspective of Cornelio Saavedra, and delayed taking action until a better opportunity.